 Here are some of their other pieces from past makeovers:

-My daughter did this vintage Thomasville bamboo style nightstand all by herself.
+My daughter, Miss C, did this vintage Thomasville bamboo style nightstand all by herself.

 Here recently my two oldest daughters decided to have a painting day and work on their pieces.
-The younger girl bought this vintage Art Deco nightstand at a thrift store and my mother gave us the table the older girl was working on.
+Miss S bought this vintage Art Deco nightstand at a thrift store and my mother gave us the table Miss C was working on.

-They had fun painting together, again, in my project space living room (I’m aching to make that room over!! coming soon…)
+Likewise, they have fun painting together, again, in my project space living room (I’m aching to make that room over!!)
+However, it’s so much fun to have the joy of teaching my kids in more ways than one.

 All my kids love to watch each other work, and I know the littles are taking notes. ♥